 The land offices in Thailand refuse to register condominium and apartment leases for more than 30 years, although they do allow private agreements to contain lease renewals.
 Consequently, great efforts are made by registered condominium developers to provide buyers the opportunity to acquire longer leasehold periods.
 It is common to come across a 30+30+30 year condominium leasehold structure in Phuket.

 In Thailand, apartment buildings differ from registered condominium developments.
-With apartment buildings, buyers only receive an interest in their separate unit and no shared interest in the common area.
+With apartment buildings, buyers only receive an interest in their separate units and no shared interest in the common area.
 Apartment owners also have no say in the management of the building.
-Most importantly, apartment buildings are not governed by The Condominium Act and did not go thru the cumbersome process of becoming a registered condominium titled development.
+Most importantly, apartment buildings are not governed by The Condominium Act and did not go through the cumbersome process of becoming a registered condominium titled development.

 The three most popular ways for foreigners to purchase land are: